Saying You Are a Christian is Not Enough for a Relationship to be a Good Match

 Trust God (yes I know this is vulnerably brave) to bring a better match for you.
 Listen to your team too.

 This was an actual first date that a grown teen of mine went on.
-(I’m a youth pastor, I have hundreds of grown teens I’m still connected with.)
+(I’m a youth pastor, I have hundreds of graduated teens I’m still connected with.)
 She met her date on eHarmony.
 I’m for online dating.
 They are both Christian and both musicians and both play in worship bands for their churches.
 There is a lot lining up here.
 He also lives in another state.
 That is noted.
 For their first date he flew to visit her.
 His plan for their first date was to play music together, he on piano and she on her cello, at a nursing home playing the grand hymns for those residents.
 I saw the video.
 They had those residents in tears as they sang together on Amazing Grace.
 This was their first date.
 This is both of them being more than saying they are a Christian.
-They have a ways to go to figure out if they are a good match or not (this date was a month ago) but this part they know about each other.
+They have a ways to go to figure out if they are a good match or not but this part they know about each other.
 They both have a faith that knows the grand hymns, a faith that serves others, and a faith that can be expressed through music.
 I’m judging that this part of their lives is compatible and will continue to grow together.